grimbough/Rarr/README.md

 ### Amazon Web Services

-If reading from and AWS S3 bucket, **Rarr** currently required you to use the `https` address and provide it in the oath style.
+If reading from an AWS S3 bucket, **Rarr** currently required you to use the `https` address and provide it in the path style.
 Support for virtual-host style addressing, using `s3://` notation and other features is planned.

 The examples below read Zarr arrays found in public datasets such as